Sign up to create spooky QR Codes for Halloween

 Follow these steps to create a QR Code with a logo.

-Use a trusted platform like TQRCG.
+Use a trusted platform like The QR Code Generator (TQRCG).
 Look for one that supports live preview, dynamic codes, logo upload, and scan reliability metrics.

 Decide what the QR Code will link to: URL, text, vCard, file download, Wi-Fi access, or a social profile.